nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 ### Configuring SNS for Error Notification

-Great, almost done here.
-Now before we deploy, we also want to have a mechanism in place for handling *unforeseen* errors, that might occur during the life time of our step function and we do not always want to be looking at our AWS console all the time.
-It's much more convenient to receive a message (e.g. an email) IF something goes wrong.
-For this we create an sns topic and add an email subscription with our own address which is supposed to receive the notifications in a file called `sns.tf`.
+Almost there!
+Before deploying, it's important to set up a mechanism to handle unexpected errors that might occur during the runtime of our Step Function.
+Constantly monitoring the AWS console isn't practical, so it's far more convenient to receive a notification (e.g., an email) if something goes wrong.
+To achieve this, we'll create an SNS topic and add an email subscription with our address to receive these notifications.
+This setup will be defined in a file named `sns.tf`.

 ```HCL
 variable "email_address" {}